qeeqbox/session-fixation/README.md

 ## Example #1
 1. Threat actor visits the vulnerable website without logging in and obtains a session identifier
-2. Threat actor tricks bob into logging into the vulnerable website using the session identifier
+2. Threat actor tricks a victim into logging into the vulnerable website using the session identifier
-3. Threat actor uses the same session identifier to gain unauthorized access to bob's account
+3. Threat actor uses the same session identifier to gain unauthorized access to the victim's account

 ## Impact
 Vary